Swegbloo/Nemoh/doc/test-cases.rst

 Test cases
 ##########

 The following test cases are provided for verification with the original Aquaplus software (which is the ancestor of NEMOH) and/or HYDROSTAR commercial software :cite:p:`HYDROSTAR`.
+The input data for each case is available in the ``TestCases`` directory of the repository.

-Note that Tecplot’s layout files ``.lay`` are provided in the relevant test case folder for plotting in Tecplot.
+.. note:: Tecplot layout files (``.lay``) are provided in the relevant test case folders for easier plotting of the comparisons in Tecplot.

 **********
 1_Cylinder
 **********

+This example is a floating vertical cylinder with the usual 6 degrees of freedom (surge, sway, heave, roll, pitch, yaw).
-Half-symmetric body mesh, deep water case, wave direction :math:`0^{\circ}`.
+It features a half-symmetric body mesh, deep water, and a wave direction :math:`\beta = 0^{\circ}`.
 The results are shown in :numref:`fig:Cylinder`.

 .. _`fig:Cylinder`:
 .. figure:: figures/Ver_Cylinder.svg